SingaporeSling/SingaporeAuction/README.md

 					 saveUser(), register(), ets.

-		- Finally, there are the view.
+		- Finally, there are the views.

 			- In the route.php we put the way we make the request, the url to which the request leads and the method it uses